-The problem with this method, and what causes J-rooting, is that the lower end of the taproot is like a very fine hair, and when the root is inserted into the hole this hair-like root may not go straight down, but instead may catch on the side of the hole and be bent back upwards.
-This is particularly a problem if the seedling is at or past the true leaf stage when the tap root is getting quite long, as it can then more easily catch on the side of the hole and get bent.

-Then as the tap root grows it realises it is pointing upwards and so turns and grows downwards, thus creating the distinctive J-shaped root.
-Of course, as the tree grows and the root thickens this J-shaped bend in the taproot becomes a very significant constriction which not only prevents the free flow of sap between the taproot and the above ground parts of the tree, but also weakens the capacity of the taproot to anchor the tree into the ground.
+The problem with this method, and what causes J-rooting, is that the lower end of the taproot at this stage is like a very fine hair, and when the root is inserted into the hole this hair-like root may not go straight down, but instead may catch on the side of the hole and be bent back upwards.
+Then as it grows it realises it is pointing upwards and so turns and grows downwards, thus creating the distinctive J-shaped root.
+Of course, as the tree grows and the root thickens this J-shaped bend in the taproot becomes a significant constriction which not only prevents the free flow of sap between the taproot and the above ground parts of the tree, but also weakens the capacity of the taproot to anchor the tree into the ground.